safakgur/snowflakes/README.md

 var decodedSnowflake = encoder.Decode(encodedSnowflake); // 139611368062976
 ```

-Make sure you decode the values back to `Int64` before sorting or persisting them.
+Make sure you decode a snowflake back to integer before sorting or persisting it.

 ### Dependency Injection